Thomas Perrot: Career

 Perrot saw his first service as a soldier when he accompanied his father to Ireland in 1579.
 He was knighted when the English forces landed at Waterford.
 On his return home he was imprisoned in the Fleet to prevent a duel with Sir Walter Raleigh.
 In 1581 he took part in a tournament in the tiltyard at Whitehall Palace before the Queen and French ambassadors; Perrot and 16 other defenders led by the Earl of Oxford withstood a challenge to the Castle of Beauty by the Earl of Arundel and Sir William Drury.

-Shortly thereafter Perrot was again imprisoned in the Fleet for his secret marriage to Dorothy Devereux, one of the Queen’s ladies in waiting.
+In 1582, Perrot gave Elizabeth I a New Year's Day gift of a gauntlet embroidered with seed pearls and sparks of diamonds.
+A comparable jewel was depicted in her "Rainbow portrait".
+In 1583, Perrot was again imprisoned in the Fleet for his secret marriage to Dorothy Devereux, one of the Queen's ladies in waiting.

 Perrot then campaigned in the Low Countries, where he fought at the Battle of Zutphen on 22 September 1586.
 In the following year Perrot's father, who had been appointed Lord Deputy of Ireland, sought to have Perrot appointed as Master of the Ordnance; however the post went to Sir George Carew, who had the backing of William Cecil, 1st Baron Burghley, and Robert Dudley, Earl of Leicester.

 In April 1588 Perrot, George Owen, his fellow Deputy Lieutenant of Pembrokeshire, and other members of the local gentry were occupied with measures to defend Milford Haven against a landing by the Spanish Armada, and in October of that year Perrot reviewed levies from Wales preparing to defend against a possible landing by the remnants of the Armada in Ireland.